pts/pdfsizeopt/README.txt

 system, jump directly to the section ``Installation instructions and usage on macOS'' (*not* using Docker).
 It will take less than 5 minutes.

-Alternatively (but not recommended), it's possible to install and run pdfsizeopt on a Mac with an Intel processor (x86, not the most modern Macs with Apple Silicon (M1 or M2 chip)) or on a Linux system with an Intel processor.
-You need to install Docker first.
+Alternatively (but not recommended because it's slower), it's possible to run pdfsizeopt within Docker on the following systems: Linux amd64, macOS 64-bit Intel x86 (amd64, x86_64), macOS 64-bit ARM (Apple Silicon, e.g. M1 or M2 chip).
 After that, jump directly to the section ``Installation instructions and usage with Docker on Linux and macOS''.
-That will take less than 5 minutes.
+That last step will take less than 5 minutes.

 If you are using an operating system other than Linux, Windows or macOS (on a computer with Intel processor), the easiest way to try pdfsizeopt is